cdransf/cd-11ty/src/posts/2014/fastmail-sorting-using-aliases-plus-addressing.md

 I subscribe to a number of mailing lists and, up until recently, had been using individual server-side rules to sort all incoming messages from those lists in to a specific folder.
 However, as the number of lists I was subscribed to grew, adding and maintaining individual rules became increasingly tedious.<!-- excerpt -->

-To make managing messages from mailing lists easier, I've switched all of the mailing lists I subscribe to to an alias that is targeted at the specific folder I want them sorted in to.
+To make managing messages from mailing lists easier, I've switched all the mailing lists I subscribe to an alias that is targeted at the specific folder I want them sorted in to.
 To set this up you need to create a new alias and target that alias at a specific folder using [plus addressing](https://www.fastmail.com/help/receive/addressing.html) as follows:

 `fastmailusername+targetfolder@fastmail.com`